haasn/libplacebo/README.md

   supported by the GPU.
 (Note: Eventually, this function will also support on-CPU conversions to a different format where necessary, but for now, it will just fail)
+- `utils/dav1d.h`: High level helper for translating between Dav1dPicture
+  and libplacebo's `pl_frame`.
+(Single header library)
-- `utils/libav.h`: A set of high-level helpers for interoperation between libplacebo and FFmpeg's libav* abstractions.
-This is implemented as a single header library, to avoid libplacebo depending on libavutil directly.
+- `utils/libav.h`: High-level helpers for interoperation between libplacebo and FFmpeg's libav* abstractions.
+(Single header library)

 This is the "primary" interface to libplacebo, and the one most users will be interested in.
 It takes care of internal details such as degrading to simpler